barrytra/Lending-Sapphire/readme.md

 ## PROTOCOLS USED :-
+Utilizes decentralised TEE’s using ROFL’s to secure the price feed, stopping anyone to mess with the price feed
 ### 1. OASIS:
 This project leverages the Oasis Sapphire blockchain to boost the security and efficiency of a private lending platform.
 Using EVM-compatible smart contracts and Runtime Off-Chain Logic (ROFL) within Trusted Execution Environments (TEEs), it enables dynamic loan pricing and auto-liquidation without traditional KYC.
 This approach ensures privacy and broadens access, making lending secure and user-friendly globally.